+This site began life as an adjunct to the old Fox Edition website but is now the main source of information about my work and is regularly up-dated.
 There’s a list of everything published by the Fox Edition and a list of performances.
-There are also musings on works-in-progress, many of which seem to be connected with memory and remembering.
-There’s information about my writing, and, under ‘Miscellaneous’, some articles that aren’t easy to find.
-When I can I also add otherwise unavailable recordings, the newest being Alan Hall’s Ligeti documentary (in which I make a series of appearances) and an old ‘Hear and Now’ clip about cowbells.
+There are also musings on works-in-progress and information about my writing, including some articles that aren’t so easy to find.
+I also add recordings which I hope people may find interesting, the newest being the late Bob Gilmore’s Tentative Affinities, Alan Hall’s Ligeti documentary (in which I make a series of appearances) and an old ‘Hear and Now’ clip about cowbells.